Attention Deficit Hyperactivity Disorder

 - Individuals with a diagnosis of Attention Deficits with Hyperactivity had weaker auditory attention skills when compared to the norm group, but visual attention was almost the same as the norm group.

-- Individuals with central auditory processing deficit had the weakest auditory attention scores out of three groups.
+- Individuals with central auditory processing disorder had the weakest auditory attention scores out of three groups.
 Visual response scores were also weak, although slightly stronger than auditory attention.

 Attention Deficit Hyperactivity Disorder and Central Auditory Processing Deficits

-Attention Deficits with Hyperactivity can coexist with a diagnosis of Central Auditory Processing Deficits (CAPD).
-An audiologist completes testing around age eight or older.
+Attention Deficits with Hyperactivity can coexist with a diagnosis of Central Auditory Processing Disorder.
+An audiologist specializing in this area completes testing around age eight or older.

 Retrieved from The American Speech and Hearing Association, 2011 Conference,